10 Best Lord of the Rings Board Games 2024

 The setup consists of preparing three decks:

-The Lord of the Rings: The Card Game is played in rounds, and in each round, players will tray to beat the enemies that confront them or contribute to advancing the quest by using their characters to fight and for special abilities.
+The Lord of the Rings: The Card Game is played in rounds, and in each round, players will try to beat the enemies that confront them or contribute to advancing the quest by using their characters to fight and for special abilities.

 When an area is cleared, the story advances, and new enemies are revealed, all the way to the final encounter.